chrishayesmu/XCOM-Companion/README.md

 ## Upcoming features

-Disclaimer: None of these features are guaranteed to be added, and they all depend on how much free time I have to work on the app, and the availability of the data needed to make them work properly.
+Disclaimer: None of these features are guaranteed to be added; they all depend on how much free time I have to work on the app, and the availability of the data needed to make them work properly.

 * **Page history:** Navigate backwards and forwards between pages like in a browser, making it easier to keep your place.
 * **Enemy database:** Long War makes a number of changes to enemies, including introducing Leaders and Navigators with access to many more perks than before.
 A proper enemy database will help you find out if it's possible for that Floater to have Covering Fire before you take the shot.